Davong-Tha/SketchRNN/README.md

 ***Insert graph and generated sketch of posterior collapse***
 ## Overiftting and Generalization
 Larger model tend to overfit on the training, however, smaller model seem to underfit with low quality sketch output.
 Therefore, a small variance gaussian noise is applied to the teacher forcing input of the decoder during training so that the model can generalized better to the validation set.
+A small input dropout was also used on the decoder instead of recurrent drop out which slow down training.
 ## Task mismatch training between reconstruction and generatiion
 Initially, the encoder was trained on the entire sketch and the decoder receive teacher forcing input from the entire sketch as well.
 This allow us to achieve good reconstruction, however generation condition on an incomplete sketch abruptly end after the timestep the decoder was condition on. i.e if n timestep (incomplete sketch) was pass to the encoder, the decoder stop generation after n timestep.
 In order to resolve this random cutoff of the sketch was used to train the encoder instead while the decoder still receive teacher forcing on the whole sketch.
 This teach the model that the sketch doesn't end even after the timestep it was conditioned on.
 ## custom lstm